Security printing: See-through window

 Polymer banknotes which are printed on a basically transparent substrate easily provide clear areas by sparing the white coating.
 This window may be overprinted by patterns.
 Initially this was the main human security feature for polymer banknotes which cannot use watermark or security threads.
 It attracted counterfeiting of large volumes when printing technology for polymer substrate became commonly available.
 Therefore new designs additionally laminate this window with an ultra-thin security foil, e.g., on the Frontier series of the Canadian dollar which was issued from 2011, and the Australian dollar (2nd series) issued from 2016.

 A very similar security feature is achieved with banknotes on paper substrate.
 For this an area of up to 300 mm² is punched out and sealed with a partially transparent security foil.
 The ES2 series of euro banknotes is using this feature for the higher denominations (EUR 20 and above) and calls it portrait window.
 The European Central Bank (ECB) recommends to look at the banknote against the light – the window in the hologram becomes transparent and reveals a portrait of Europa on both sides of the note.

 Micro-perforation

 Micro-perforation is used as Microperf in the Swiss franc and the Romanian leu.
-Very small holes are punched or laser-engraved into the substrat or a foil application without generating a crater.
-In backlight illumination the holes are forming a pattern, e.g., the value numeral like in the SFR 20 (eighth series).
+Very small holes are punched or laser-engraved into the substrate or a foil application without generating a crater.
+In backlight illumination, the holes form a pattern, e.g., the value numeral like in the SFR 20 (eighth series).